Gill Segal, University of North Carolina-Chapel Hill

 Discussant: Ryan Israelsen, Michigan State University

-Abstract: We study the asset pricing implications of geopolitical tensions using nearly 100 years of data.
-Leveraging widely adopted news-based geopolitical risk indices, we find that geopolitical threats (GPT) and acts (GPA) have markedly different effects.
-GPT aligns closely with geopolitical risk perceptions and decisions of investors and firms.
-Consequently, GPT is priced across individual US stocks, equity anomalies, international equity and bond indices, and it forecasts country-level equity premia.
-In contrast, GPA exhibits weaker and less stable links to the beliefs and decisions of investors and firms as well as to variation in risk premia across assets and over time.
-Importantly, our results are incremental to existing news-based indices of macro-financial uncertainty, including those capturing war-related discourse and economic or trade policy risk.
-Overall, our findings underscore the importance of forward-looking measures like GPT for understanding how news-based uncertainty affects investment decisions and asset prices.
+Abstract: We study capital allocation and asset pricing consequences of geopolitical tensions using nearly 100 years of data.
+Leveraging widely adopted news-based geopolitical risk indices, we find that geopolitical threats (GPT) and acts (GPA) have markedly different implications.
+GPT closely tracks geopolitical risk perceptions and capital allocation decisions of investors and firms, is priced across different asset cross-sections, and predicts country-level equity premia.
+By contrast, GPA has weaker and less stable links to beliefs, capital allocation, and risk premia.
+These results are incremental to existing news-based measures of macro-financial uncertainty, including indices capturing war-related discourse and economic and trade policy risk.

 Discussant: Jiatao Liu, Xi'an Jiaotong-Liverpool University